On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Asymptotic Analysis of Compositions

 \end{example}

-Notice by this choice of notation that we do not define $\al_1$; on the other hand, $\al_2$ can be thought of as the root that appears for the generating function where all Fibonacci numbers, including $1$, are allowed in the composition.

-For sake of completeness, we provide some data concerning the sequence $\{\al_m\}^{\infty}_{m = 2}$, which among other things supports the claim of Proposition \ref{etaConv}.
+Now we extend beyond the case $m = 3$, by providing some data concerning the sequence $\{\al_m\}^{\infty}_{m = 2}$; among other things this supports Proposition \ref{etaConv}.
 Table \ref{FibRemoveFirstData} keeps track of the values of the roots that appear between $0$ and $1$ as we change the value of $m$ (i.e., it keeps track of $\al_m$).
-As argued in the proof of Theorem \ref{FibKno}, each equation in this family will have a unique root in the interval $(0, 1)$; moreover, the exact asymptotic behaviors of the number of compositions and the average number of summands in said compositions rely on the values of these roots.
-Finally, the last column of the table tracks the coefficient in front of the $n$ in the asymptotic result for the mean number of summands in a random Fibonacci decomposition of $n$ where $\{F_1, F_2, \dots, F_{m - 1}\}$ are excluded.
+As argued in the proof of Theorem \ref{FibAsympRemoveHead}, each equation in this family will have a unique root in the interval $(0, 1)$; moreover, the exact asymptotic behaviors of the number of compositions and the average number of summands in said compositions rely on the values of these roots.
+Finally, the last column of the table tracks the coefficient of $n$ in the asymptotic result for the mean number of summands in a random Fibonacci decomposition of $n$ where $\{F_1, F_2, \dots, F_{m - 1}\}$ are excluded.
 The first row in the table, for $m = 2$, represents what happens when every distinct positive Fibonacci number is allowed.